tauseedzaman/laravel-translation-manager/README.md

 - **PowerShell**: Ensure PowerShell is available on your system.

 ## Setup Instructions
-The best place to mention the link to the PowerShell script that extracts all translatable strings and creates `en.json` would be in the **Setup Instructions** section, as users would likely want to ensure they have all translatable strings ready before running the translation script.

-Here's how you can integrate it:

----

-## Setup Instructions

 1. **Clone the Repository** or download or copy the script.
 2. If you don't already have an `en.json` file containing all your translatable strings, you can use this [Blade Translatable Extractor](https://github.com/tauseedzaman/Blade-Translatable-Extractor) PowerShell script to extract them from your Laravel views and generate the `en.json` file.